16 Workplace Health and Well-being Ideas, Activities, and Initiatives for Any Budget

 11. Arrange for installation of an outdoor multi-sports court

 You ever notice how grade schools and colleges have multi-sports courtyards for students and faculty to use?
-How come these courtyards aren’t integrated into all workplace environments?
+Why aren’t these courtyards integrated into all workplace environments?

 12. Negotiate corporate discounts for health club memberships